ehiggs/cargo/src/doc/guide.md

 The variables available for use are:

-- name: the name of the project
+- `name`: the name of the project
-- authors: the toml formatted name of the project author
+- `authors`: the toml formatted name of the project author

 In the future, more variables may be added.
 Suggestions welcome!

+## Available templating functions

+The available templating functions are:

+- `toml-escape`: Escapes a string for use in a TOML file. file.
+- `html-escape`: Escapes a string for use in a HTML file.

+There is more documentation available on the [Handlebars website](http://handlebarsjs.com/) though keep in mind that the Rust implementation of Handlebars isn't 100% compatible with the Javascript version.

 # Further reading